 According to the American Association of Neurological Surgeons, there is no known cause for 80% of scoliosis cases.

 It is a problem of the skeletal system that causes structural deformity and affects the internal organs.
 It interferes with their functioning, thus depriving the body of oxygen and nutrients.
 As scoliosis becomes severe, it gets more challenging to treat, increasing the need for surgical intervention.

-In Tacoma, scoliosis is treated by a scoliosis specialist.
-The chiropractic treatment of scoliosis helps reduce the severity of the symptoms.
-Spinal adjustments improve joint mobility, restores their functioning, and provides some postural comfort.
+At The Health Connection clinic, we treat scoliosis through chiropractic treatment to reduce the symptoms’ severity.
+We have one of the best Chiropractors in Tacoma for Spinal adjustments to improve joint mobility, restores their functioning, and provides some postural comfort.

-Scoliosis primarily affects the skeletal system causing postural problems, which manifest as:
+Scoliosis primarily affects the skeletal system causing postural problems and the following symptoms:

 The structural deformity eventually affects other organs and may cause the following symptoms:

 Scoliosis affects people of different age groups, and the reason behind it may vary for all.
 Broadly, scoliosis can be classified as: